ethereum/remix-workshops/deployWithLibraries/step4/step4.md

 So we need first to deploy the library.

-  - Select the library `lib1` in the list of compiled contract and hit `deploy`
+  - Select the library `LibraryForTest` in the list of compiled contract and hit `deploy`
   - copy the address of the library
   ![Run transaction](https://github.com/ethereum/remix-workshops/raw/master/deployWithLibraries/step4/remix_deploy_lib.png "Run Transaction")